ArtifexSoftware/MuPDF.NET/docs/api/quad.rst

    .. method:: Quad(Quad quad)

-      Overloaded constructors: "ul", "ur", "ll", "lr" stand for :data:`point_like` objects (the four corners), "sequence" is a sequence with four :data:`point_like` objects.
+      Overloaded constructors: "ul", "ur", "ll", "lr" stand for :data:`Point` objects (the four corners), "sequence" is a sequence with four :data:`Point` objects.

       If "quad" is specified, the constructor creates a **new copy** of it.